emergentworks/docs/chatbot/README.md

           - Feedback: Feedback<br>
   iii.
 Test the trigger to ensure the new row is added to the Google spreadsheet.<br>

+** MAKE SURE THE ZAP IS TURNED ON ONCE YOU'RE READY TO START THE CHATBOT **

 ## Part 4: Google Sheet Setup
+The Google sheet for attendance is usually copied from previous cohorts, so there should be minimal setup needed for new cohorts.
+You can duplicate the Google sheet if you want a fresh copy, or you can add new tabs to the existing spreadsheet.
+Whether you decide to create a new sheet or use the existing sheet, there will need to be 3 main tabs:

+1. The Attendance tab: this tab will have a list of the mentor/mentee pairs with the start/end date of the pairing and a list of weeks where attendance is tracked.
+2. The Twilio_data tab: this tab will be the tab that's populated with the feedback from the chatbot each week.
+- to get the "Name" column to populate, you'll need to copy/paste this formula into the cell for each row that has feedback data: `=VLOOKUP(INDIRECT("A" & ROW()),Names!$A$1:$B$100,2, FALSE)`.
+This looks up each mentor/mentee's name in the Names tab to pull in the right label.
+I'm not an excel whiz, so there might be a way to figure out how to apply this formula to the whole column, but I haven't been able to figure out how to do that.
+- another nice-to-have for this spreadsheet would be figure out how to add a "Date Added" or "Date Modified" column, so we could see when the response came back from the chatbot.
+Right now it just keeps adding rows to the chatbot, so you sort of have to guess when the new entries start for each week.
+3. The Names tab: this is the tab the Twilio_data tab will reference when listing the names of the mentors/mentees.
+In column A, add the phone number of a mentor/mentee in the format `+15551234567`.
+Be sure there is a +1 followed by the phone number without any spaces.
+In the next column, write the mentor/mentee's name.
+The Twilio_data sheet will look up the phone number and use the matching name for the entries that are added.

+When you're working with the chatbot, the Twilio_data and the Names tab will be the ones you work with the most often.
+After the chatbot responses are added to the Twilio_data tab, another programs person will manually update the attendace list.
+Again, there's probably a way to automatically update the attendance sheet, too, but I'm not an excel expert & I'm not sure how to create a formula that would help the team skip the manual entry part.

 ## Where to Find Twilio Credentials